San Ramon's The Orchards: 1968–1972 homes & subdivision history

 While the central vacuum and Grecian baths stole the show, Gentry’s designs never lost sight of their roots.
 The Orchards retained much of the original walnut orchard’s character, with homes featuring old-Californian style.
 Gentry's whimsical touch extended even to street names—Pecan, Hazelnut, and Pinenut—adding a sense of fun to the growing community.

-The model homes of The Orchards
+The homes of The Orchards

 The model complex was located on Tareyton Avenue just south of Oak Creek Drive.
 Originally 4 models were available, but 2 more were added in 1969.